 4. Label classes correctly

-To ensure effective delimitation, it is also essential to consider latitude and longitude (when spatially annotating satellite images).spatial annotation of satellite images for example), so it's best to use a tool that provides guidance to Data Labelers to help them be as precise as possible.
+To ensure effective delineation, it is also essential to consider latitude and longitude (when πŸ”— spatial annotation of satellite images for example), so a tool that provides guidance to Data Labelers to help them be as precise as possible is to be preferred.
 The management of these coordinates must be integrated into the annotation platform for maximum precision.
 In addition, the width and height of the bounding boxes must be carefully adjusted to avoid any distortion that could affect the accuracy of the training data.

 5. Don't neglect the annotation interface and its contrast